uiuc-ae-computing/uiuc-ae-computing.github.io/docs/readiness-event.md

             py -3 --version

-        macOS users: type the following in the command prompt and hit `Enter`.
+        Linux/macOS users: type the following in the command prompt and hit `Enter`.

             python3 --version

-    1. You should see something like this:
+    1. You should see something like this (note: your version numbers may differ from the ones listed below):

             Python 3.11.11